vedikasingh2445-ai/CSS-Mini-Project/README.md

 # CSS-Mini-Project
-It is a simple mini project I mad to learn more about CSS and HTML
+It is a simple mini project I made to learn more about CSS and HTML